dholifield/appa/README.md

 appa::Options default_options = {.timeout = 5000, // ms
                                  .accel = 50};    // %/s

-appa::Chassis appa({1, 2, 3, 4, 5},       // left motors
+appa::Chassis bot({1, 2, 3, 4, 5},       // left motors
                   {-6, -7, -8, -9, -10}, // right motors
                   odom,                  // odom
                   move_config,           // move configuration
                   turn_config,           // turn configuration
                   default_options);      // default options
 ```
 - Left and Right motors are provided in a `list`.
 Negative reverses the motor direction
 - Move and turn configurations set default parameters for those movements
 - Default options will be shared by all movements and used if nothing is specified when a movement is called.
 Options and are described below

 ### Options
 Options contain different parameters for a chassis movement.
-Options, as the name implies, are optional and can be used to change the default options or configurations.
+The purpose of options are to make it very easy and readable to modify any chassis movement for highly customizale autonomous programs.
+They are, as the name implies, optional and can be used to change the default options or configurations.
+They can be set by simply putting the variable name and value in brackets like `{.speed = 100}`.
+You can set as many options as you want separated by commas, but they must be in the same order as the list below.
+Options can also easily be combined using the `<<` and `>>` operators.
+For example, `opts1 << opts2` will override options in `opts1` with any set in `opts2`.
+If `opts2` is empty, the the resulting options will be equal to `opts1`.
+Any options set with default_options will override the defaults unless otherwise noted.
 Options are as follows:

 - `Direction dir` the direction of the movement. defaults to `AUTO`
     - can be `AUTO`, `FORWARD`, or `REVERSE`